microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 If there are only a bunch of elevated monarchs, then they'll each attempt to spawn a headless monarch.
-Only one will succeed - the others will all connect to the first headless monarch, and immedaitely die.
+Only one will succeed - the others will all connect to the first headless monarch, and immediately die.

 We need to be especially careful about the commands that can be run in an existing window.
 Opening a new tab, split, these are relatively safe.
 The new